 The program offers Fall admission, full or part-time study, with a thesis requirement.

 Entry into the Rural Studies PhD program is typically in the Fall semester of each year.
 Deadline for submission of applications is March 1st each year.
-If you wish to apply after this deadline, please contact the Graduate Coordinator, Dr. Karen Landman at firstname.lastname@example.org or the Graduate Program Assistant at email@example.com
+If you wish to apply after this deadline, please contact the Graduate Coordinator, Dr. Leith Deacon or the RST Graduate Program Assistant.

 Please refer to the Office of Graduate and Postdoctoral Studies website regarding Scholarships and Awards.